 This route starts at Entrance 1 and goes down to the waterfalls of the Lower Lakes.
 After you cross the lake, you will arrive at a junction.
 Turn right to take a little detour and see Veliki Slap which is the highest waterfall in Plitvice National Park.

 As you approach Veliki Slap, you will see a small staircase on your left.
-It was closed when we visited, but if it ever re-opens, it’s a quick way to climb to the viewpoint over Veliki Slap.
+It was closed when we visited, but if it ever re-opens, it’s a quick way to climb to the Veliki Slap viewpoint.

 After you saw the Big Waterfall, return to the junction and continue to follow program C.

 The wooden boards at the Lower Lakes offer great photo opportunities, especially if you are here early since they will be mostly empty.